Gaussian Processes: priors#

 jitter = 1e-4

-# Generate random input data
+# generate random input data

 x = jnp.linspace(0, 10, n_points).reshape(-1, 1)

-# Compute covariance matrix using RBF kernel function
+# compute covariance matrix using RBF kernel function

 K = rbf_kernel(x, x, sigma=sigma, lengthscale=lengthscale, jitter=jitter)

-# Generate a color map
+# color map

 cmap = plt.get_cmap('viridis')